Variation-aware Vision Token Dropping for Faster Large Vision-Language Models: Methodology

 \subsection{Variation-aware Vision Token Dropping}

-Based on our analysis, vision tokens with significant variation are genuinely important for LLM visual understanding, while lazy tokens with minimal variation typically represent text-irrelevant visual information that can be safely removed.
-Building on it, we propose \textbf{V}ariation-aware \textbf{V}ision Token \textbf{Drop}ping (\textbf{V$^2$Drop}) to progressively identify and drop lazy tokens by measuring token variation magnitudes in LLMs while preserving semantically important ones.
+Building on this key insight, we propose \textbf{V}ariation-aware \textbf{V}ision Token \textbf{Drop}ping (\textbf{V$^2$Drop}), a novel approach that progressively identify and efficiently drop lazy tokens by measuring vision token variation magnitudes in LLMs while preserving semantically important ones.

 Given a sequence of vision tokens $\mathbf{F}^v \in \mathbb{R}^{M \times D'}$ in the LLM, we adopt a \textit{multi-stage progressive dropping} strategy as illustrated in Figure~\ref{fig:overview}.
-By default, we perform dropping at predefined layers $\mathcal{L} = \{3, 17, 22\}$, which are empirically selected to balance compression efficiency and performance preservation across the LLM depth.
-At each dropping layer $l_k \in \mathcal{L}$, our framework performs three key operations:
+We perform pruning at three strategically selected layers $\mathcal{L}$ spanning shallow, middle, and deep stages of the LLM to balance compression efficiency and performance preservation across model depth.
+At each pruning layer $l_k \in \mathcal{L}$, our framework performs three key operations:

 \textbf{(i) Variation Computation:} For each vision token $\mathbf{f}_i^{(l_k)}$ at layer $l_k$, we compute variation scores by measuring representational changes from the previous layer $l_k-1$: { \abovedisplayskip{2mm} \belowdisplayskip{2mm}